Qualitative research data analysis with ATLAS.ti

 ATLAS.ti is 64-bit software and requires a minimum of 4 GB internal memory, which means that it cannot be installed on older 32-bit computers.
 (Windows see: Settings -> System -> About: Device specifications).

-Attention: projects can be transferred from an older version of ATLAS.ti to a newer version, but the other way around is not possible!
-There is only backward compatibility.
-So projects created in version 24 cannot be used in version 23.
+Attention: in principle, projects can be transferred from an older version of ATLAS.ti to a newer version, but not vice versa!
+However, versions 24 and 25 have the same file extension .atlasti and are interchangeable.
+But projects created in version 24 or 25 cannot be used in version 23.

 How do staff or students install ATLAS.ti?